Skip to content

 It either uses a fabric substrate like nylon or polyester combined with metal or nothing but metal.
 Like fabric, it drapes and is easy to work with.
 You can add an adhesive to help hold it in place or hang it over the equipment you intend to protect.

-Additionally, you have to watch for surface corrosion when working with metallic fabrics.
+You must also watch for surface corrosion when working with metallic fabrics.

 avatar